Hackers Don’t Hack — They Trick You: Social Engineering Explained

 AI has industrialised social engineering in four specific ways:

 - Perfect personalisation at scale.
 AI can scrape LinkedIn, public social media, breach databases, and company websites to generate a uniquely personalised phishing email for every person in an organisation's directory — referencing their real projects, their real colleagues, their real manager's communication style.
-The personalisation that previously required hours of research per target now takes milliseconds per thousand targets.
+The personalisation that previously required hours of research per target now takes milliseconds.

 - Flawless communication quality.
 AI-generated text has no spelling mistakes, no unusual phrasing, no grammatical errors — the traditional tells of phishing emails.
-Language model quality in 2026 is indistinguishable from human writing to all but the most suspicious readers.
+Language model quality in 2026 is indistinguishable from human writing.

 - Adaptive conversational AI.
-AI chatbots can now conduct believable multi-turn conversations with victims via text — responding to questions, overcoming objections, and maintaining the pretext over the course of a long interaction.
-This eliminates the human attacker's need to be available in real time for text-based social engineering.
+AI chatbots can now conduct believable multi-turn conversations with victims via text — responding to questions, overcoming objections, and maintaining the pretext over long interactions.
+This eliminates the need for real-time attacker availability in text-based attacks.

 Real Attack Scenarios — The Most Significant Cases